UlrikeDetective/tech_layoffs/README.md

-# Tech Layoffs Data Analysis 2020 - 2024
+# Tech Layoffs Data Analysis 2020 - 2025

 Dataset and data analytics of layoffs in the tech sector between 2020 - 2024.
 Source for the data is from layoffs.fyi.

+Last data update April 02 2025.
-Next data scraping and update end of June 2024.
+Next data scraping and update end of June 2025.

 ## Finding Trends and Patterns